tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

       +--ro uhp-incapable?   empty
 ~~~~

-  When setting up LSPs which do not requires PHP (e.g., MPLS-TP LSPs)
+  When setting up LSPs which require the non-use of PHP (e.g., MPLS-TP LSPs)
-  only the interfaces (LTPs) which are capable to support UHP in the
+  only the destination node interfaces (link termination points - LTPs) that are capable of supporting UHP
-  destination node are selected by path computation.
+  are selected by path computation.

 {: #pck-te-types-yang}